Introduction - adult carers

 This guidance is for commissioners, providers and others involved in the planning, shaping and delivery of support for adult carers, primarily in England.

-It will be of interest to commissioners within local authorities (including public health), clinical commissioning groups (CCGs), NHS trusts and mental health trusts.
+It will be of interest to commissioners within local authorities (including public health), integrated care systems (ICSs), NHS trusts and mental health trusts.
 It will also be of interest to a wide range of providers – including those from the voluntary, community, private and public sectors, not just those already providing carers’ breaks.

 Dame Philippa Russell, Chair of reference group, carer and Vice President, Carers UK